Samford University Bishop Guild Debate Tournament

 - prefer no spreading, but keep in mind I can't flow towards you if I can't understand/hear you

 - prefer you keep your own times

 I am a lay judge.
 I was a math professor and prefer clear, quantifiable evidence.
 I don't handle speed too well and appreciate quality over quantity.
 Signposting is important.
 Cross fire must be civil.
 If evidence cannot be produced within a minute of the request, I will not weigh it.
 You must bring up something from cross in your next speech for me to weigh it.
 I am not a fan of frameworks except cost-benefit.

 Maya Quinn Paradigm

 Audrey Quinn Paradigm

 Ryan Short Paradigm

-The Deep South Districts will be my third time judging a PF tournament.
+This will be my 2nd year serving as a judge.
 I have a child who is involved in debate with a focus on PF.
 I understand that speed is important to presenting all of your ideas on the topic, however, speed without clarity may lead to confusion or my inability to evaluate the argument.
 I also feel like all competitions should reflect good sportsmanship and be civil in nature.
 I prefer to have factual information to substantiate your case and support your argument.
 Please weigh in summary and final focus and make sure to present all of your arguments and analysis prior to the final focus.
 See you in round!